mimotej/jamf-go/README.md

 docker run -p 8080:8080 go-jamf:latest
 ```

 Application is also being build as a part of CI pipeline in pull requests.
 Resulting images then can be found in [Dockerhub](https://hub.docker.com/repository/docker/mimotej/go-jamf/general).
 To deploy them to dev environment use `/deploy` in the PR, which will then open another pull request with this image in https://github.com/mimotej/jamf-manifests .
 After merging of this PR you will get new version of application in your dev environment.
+To then release new version just open New release issue and let workflow do its job :) .

 ## :keyboard: Development setup